askeyjw/workshop/README.md

 ## About

-This repository is a place where the materials (slides, tutorials, and exercises) used in Ubermag workshops are collected.
+This repository is a place where all the materials (slides, tutorials, and exercises) used in Ubermag workshops are collected.

 ## Current workshop